22 August 2019

 All these drivers of change call for integrated and multidisciplinary approaches to incorporate landscape management in a way that both encourages immediate innovative action and sets targets for finding sustainable solutions.
 For these reasons, forests and industrial plantations have become an important part of the global natural resource puzzle.
 A broader framework should thus include flexible management schemes to allow for effective participation of local communities, and the establishment of cost-efficient production systems (e.g., plantations, agroforestry), which can generate an adequate flow of commercial products, ecosystems services and livelihood improvements.

 For a functional framework, however, international and national initiatives for good governance, transparency, efficiency and equity must be integrated into the planning process.
 It is the complex web of interrelated issues that this course brings to the fore.

 This course examines forestry from an interdisciplinary and global perspective.
 The focus will be on ecosystem services that forests provide, and the students should therefore have at least a basic understanding of ecosystem functions.
-Advanced Master’s or Doctoral degree students are warmly invited on this course as are young professionals in a field related to the topics covered.
-In addition, professionals already in the working life may want to take this course to update their skills.
+Master's or Doctoral degree students are warmly invited as are young professionals in a field related to the course topics.
+In addition, professionals already in working life may want to take this course to update their skills.

-The objective of this intensive course is to provide tools and methods to analyse and identify opportunities for managing forested landscapes for multiple benefits, while maintain their functioning and resilience.
+The objective of this intensive course is to provide tools and methods to analyse and identify opportunities for managing forested landscapes for multiple benefits while maintaining their functioning and resilience.

 EUR 1180: Degree and PhD students.
 Includes the regular course fee (990 EUR) excursion expenses (190 EUR).